 Do I need a lawyer to send this document?

-The implications of getting something wrong in a shareholders agreement can be severe, which is why it's always recommended that a legal professional look over or even draft the document for you.
+The implications of getting something wrong in a shareholders agreement can be severe, which is why it's always a good idea that a legal professional looks over or even drafts the document for you.

 How do I write a shareholders agreement?

 Writing a shareholders agreement takes time.
 Clauses should be carefully considered to include everything that is relevant to the company and shareholders.
 Here's a simple how-to for when you start writing one: